BakerJr1904/BakerJr1904/README.md

 - Algorithms<br>
 - Data StructuresGraphs<br>
 - Hash Tables<br><br>
-Participated in an apprenticeship by building a real-world project with a small team.
-Plus I have passed the Python3 GCA (General Coding Assessment)

 “Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful people with talent.